-The Leading Markets Index (LMI) is a quarterly measurement of building conditions across the county.
+The Leading Markets Index (LMI) is a quarterly measurement of building conditions across the country.
 The LMI was originally developed to measure housing recovery conditions after the Great Recession.

 National Permit Levels of Single-Family and Multifamily